Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

   implemented using the [Submodel Service API V3.1.1_SSP-001](https://app.swaggerhub.com/apis/Plattform_i40/SubmodelServiceSpecification/V3.1.1_SSP-001).

-Please note that using those AAS APIs is **not mandatory** to fulfill the requirements listed above.
+Please note that using the AAS APIs is **not mandatory** to fulfill the requirements listed above.
 It is entirely possible to implement the "changing submodel data" requirement by other means, for example, by directly manipulating an ERP system or uploading static files to a system.
 The speeds-and-feeds of the data must be taken into account here.